 We are very excited to be in our final year at Crackley Bank!
 We are determined to work hard and achieve our very best.
-Here in Year 6, we are suppored by Miss Hammond and Mrs Smart - we even get weekly visits from Ms Stevenson too!
+Here in Year 6, we are suppored by Mrs Kelly and Mrs Smart - we even get weekly visits from Ms Stevenson too!

 Welcome back to another full to bursting term in Year 6.
 We are going to be looking to ask "It's a Small World or Is It?" in our learning this term.
 There is more information about this below in our Newsletter and Learning Overview.
 If you need any other information please just pop in to see me.

 Year 6 have really enjoyed trying different activities every day this week.
 We started off by learning how to cross stitch.
 We are still working hard to perfect this skill and are hoping to create some lovely Christmas cross stitch patterns, ready for the festive season!

 Mrs Kelly taught us some Tap dancing steps - it was great fun!
 We've done skipping in pairs with ropes as well as learning how to complete a Sudoku puzzle.

 Sonia and Alex taught us how to count to 10 in Polish, Kurdish and Hungarian - they were brilliant teachers!
 Have a look at our gallery to see the 'teachers' in action!